Updated on: September 30, 2024

 Proton VPN is very secure, comes with several cool extra features that are really convenient, has excellent privacy, and great speeds.

 I really like both VPNs, but Surfshark is slightly better.
-It has a larger server network of 3,200+ servers in 100 countries, works with more streaming sites, has more affordable plans, and offers a full, 30-day money-back guarantee.
+It supports P2P traffic on all servers in 100 countries, works with more streaming sites, has more affordable plans, and offers a full, 30-day money-back guarantee.

 Frequently Asked Questions